-This product is just the teacher’s edition of the text for this course.
+This product is just the teacher’s edition of the text for Grammar of Poetry.

 The Teacher’s Edition contains a final exam, instructions on using the text and grading poetry, and ideas for additional assignments, as well as answers to the exercises found in the Student Edition.

 Matt Whitling teaches your child to analyze not only poetry, but words and language in general.
 Just as an English course would teach a student the different parts of speech, this series teaches a student the building blocks of poetry, thereby enabling students to engage in the language of poetry, literature, and non-literal language.